-This appendix provides listings for the sample programs that are distributed with CICSPlex SM.
+CICSPlex SM provides several sample programs.

 Each sample program is shown here in one of the languages in which it is distributed.
-For a list of the sample programs provided in each language and the libraries where they are distributed, see Table 6 on page 13.
+For a list of the sample programs provided in each language and the libraries where they are distributed, see Table 6 on page 11.